solana-labs/solana/book/src/programs.md

 In the same way that a Linux user uses a path to look up a file, a Solana client uses public keys to look up accounts.
 To create an account, the client generates a *keypair* and registers its public key using the `CreateAccount` instruction.
-The account created by `CreateAccount` is called a *user account* and is owned by a built-in program called the System program.
+The account created by `CreateAccount` is called a *system account* and is owned by a built-in program called the System program.
 The System program allows clients to transfer lamports and assign account ownership.

 The runtime only permits the owner to debit the account or modify its data.
 The program then defines additional rules for whether the client can modify